 Data transmission may take place in either odd-binary or even-BCD parity mode.
-When reading a record with an odd number of characters, the final characters come into memory left justified.
+When reading a record with an odd number of characters (not divisible by 3), the final characters come into memory left justified.

-Ten bits in the magnetic tape status register retain error and tape status information.
+Fifteen bits in the magnetic tape status register retain error and tape status information.
 Some error types are combines, such as lateral and longitudinal parity errors (parity checks occur after both reading and writing of data) or have a combined meaning such as illegal, for maximal use of the available bits.